donle3/timesaving-adblock-filters/README.md

 This list filters out Instagram web app content that most users find distracting, such as Notes, notification markers, pop-ups, clutter, etc.

 Use in conjuction with the Instagram Anti-Doom Scrolling filter list for the most time-saving version of the Instagram web app.
-See the previous section's instructions on how to set up an Instagram Progressive Web App (PWA) for the best experience on Android and Desktop.
+See the previous section's instructions on how to set up an Instagram PWA (Progressive Web App) for the best experience on Android and Desktop.